What is a Demand-Side Platform (DSP): The Complete Guide

 Ad networks sell ad inventory, while DSPs buy ad inventory for advertisers.

-DSP (Demand-Side Platform): DSPs are used by advertisers and agencies to purchase digital advertising inventory from various ad exchanges and SSPs.
+DSP (Demand-Side Platform): Advertisers and agencies use DSPs to purchase digital advertising inventory from various ad exchanges and SSPs.
 DSPs allow buyers to reach their target audience efficiently by purchasing ad spaces that meet specific criteria such as demographics, interests, behaviors, and more.

 SSP (Supply-Side Platform): On the other hand, supply-side ad platforms are used by publishers to manage, sell, and optimize available inventory on their websites or mobile apps.
 With SSPs, publishers can offer their inventory to a wide range of potential buyers through ad exchanges and DSPs.